neoforged/Documentation/docs/advanced/extensibleenums.md

 ### The `init` method

-Sometimes, an enum will do some something with its constants or values after registration.
+Sometimes, an enum will do something with its constants or values after registration.
 However, as these instances statically call the associated entries, the values added via `create` may not be referenced.
 To get around this, extensible enums can override the `init` method to do any post-constructor setup required by the specific enum constant.

 ```java
 // As an example